Evangelos-Ks/Vegan_Project/README.md

 Milestones and Time plan
-The project was completed in a month.
+The project was completed in two months.